 Barbaresco’s winemaking community owes much to one family – the Gajas.
-After the region – situated in northwest Italy – was awarded DOGC status in 1980, Barbaresco suffered from unfavorable comparisons with its more famous sibling Barolo.
+After the region – situated in the Piedmont region in northwest Italy – was awarded DOGC status in 1980, the Barbaresco wine region suffered from unfavorable comparisons with its more famous sibling Barolo.
 The wines made across the zone were often excellent, yet both critics and buyers were reluctant to view the neighboring appellations as equals.
 This bias continues to linger, guiding people’s buying-decisions even today.
-This is despite the fact that the grape variety is identical – Barolo and Barbaresco must be 100% Nebbiolo.
+This is even though the grape variety is identical – Barolo and Barbaresco must be 100% Nebbiolo.

-But in some ways, Gaja’s daughters are very lucky; the milestone work has already been done for them.
-Barbaresco still suffers from the inevitable comparisons with Barolo, however, there is a strong demand for these ethereal wines and a widespread acknowledgment from critics that Barbaresco is no poor relation.
-Indeed, the best wines from Gaja and Bruno Giacosa routinely fetch eye-watering prices and sell out quickly after release.
+But in some ways, Gaja’s daughters are fortunate; the milestone work has already been done for them.
+Barbaresco still suffers from the inevitable comparisons with Barolo; however, there is a strong demand for these ethereal wines and a widespread acknowledgment from critics that Barbaresco is no poor relation.
+Indeed, Gaja and Bruno Giacosa’s best wines routinely fetch eye-watering prices and sell out quickly after release.
 Their top cuvees are based on the most hallowed sites in the Langhe hills, situated on the right bank of the River Tanaro.
-The vineyards are found to the northeast of Alba, surrounding the villages of Barbaresco, Neive and Treiso.
+The vineyards are found to the northeast of Alba, surrounding the villages of Barbaresco, Neive, and Treiso.
 Planted on calcareous clay soils, the best sites enjoy a south-facing aspect with moderate altitude; the Nebbiolo grape is a particularly late ripener, so the finest wines tend to come from vineyards not higher than 300 meters.

 Slightly lower and warmer

-In addition, the vineyards of Barbaresco are generally slightly lower and warmer than those of Barolo, partly due to the slightly maritime climate and hotter summer temperatures.
+Also, the vineyards of Barbaresco are generally slightly lower and warmer than those of Barolo, partly due to the slightly maritime climate and hotter summer temperatures.
 As a result, the harvest in Barbaresco will often start two or three weeks earlier than in neighboring Barolo, where growers are still tending to their vines.
 Barbaresco is also typically released after two rather than Barolo’s three years of aging – the wines are undoubtedly more approachable and less tannic than top Barolos.
 Yet this is only to their advantage – it would be disingenuous to claim that Barbaresco is less fine.
-With a few year’s bottle age, the same intoxicating aromas fill the glass: tar, violets, forest floor, wild mushrooms, raspberry, and leather.
-Pure bottled magic.
+With a few years of bottle age, the same intoxicating aroma fills the glass: tar, violets, forest floor, wild mushrooms, raspberry, and leather—pure bottled magic.

 Today, modern vinification approaches tend to rule in Barbaresco, although Bruno Giacosa has been a staunch critic of aging in new barrique.
-Most growers, though, chase phenolic ripeness, fermentation in stainless steel, shorter macerations and aging in either new or older French oak.
+Most growers chase phenolic ripeness, fermentation in stainless steel, shorter macerations, and aging in either new or older French oak.
 The results are still tannic wines that benefit from bottle age, but today the tannins do not overwhelm the hauntingly ethereal aromas and flavors.
 Protecting the fruit expression is now key in Piedmont.

 Moving southwest, we find the commune of Treiso, whose Nebbiolo tends to be lighter in structure and very aromatically expressive.
 Pajore and Roncagliette are among the best climats.
 Like Barolo, Barbaresco is split into sub-zones, although everyone is hesitant about committing to a hierarchal terroir classification in the Burgundy mold.
 The debates continue to rage – this topic will run and run.

-Nebbiolo remains the signature grape of both regions, however, it doesn’t have a monopoly on viticulture in Barbaresco.
-Growers realized long ago that the highest slopes would not ripen Nebbiolo, instead planting Dolcetto which ripens into a gloriously soft and approachable wine in the best years.
+Nebbiolo remains the signature grape of both regions; however, it doesn’t have a monopoly on viticulture in Barbaresco.
+Growers realized long ago that the highest slopes would not ripen Nebbiolo, instead planting Dolcetto, which ripens into a gloriously soft and approachable wine in the best years.
 There are also smatterings of Moscato and Barbera, both of which make excellent wines.
-Angelo Gaja even planted Cabernet Sauvignon in Barbaresco, convinced that the terroir can do the grape justice.
+Angelo Gaja even planted Cabernet Sauvignon in Barbaresco, convinced that the terroir could do the grape justice.
 He has been vindicated – Darmagi (a Bordeaux blend) is arguably the finest wine in Barbaresco.

 Of course, many traditionalists would disagree wholeheartedly.
-Bruno Giacosa has proven that 100% Nebbiolo wines, made in the classical manner, can boast the sheer weight and intensity of Barolo.
-Moreover, with a few notable exceptions, overall standards of winemaking in Barbaresco have risen dramatically, with far fewer grapes sold to co-operatives and the local merchants for anonymous blending.
-The very expensive single-vineyard wines of Gaja – such as Costa Rossi – often outperform their counterparts from Barolo in the auction circuit.
+Bruno Giacosa has proven that 100% Nebbiolo wines, made in a classical manner, can boast the sheer weight and intensity of Barolo.
+Moreover, with a few notable exceptions, overall winemaking standards in Barbaresco have risen dramatically, with far fewer grapes sold to co-operatives and the local merchants for anonymous blending.
+The costly single-vineyard wines of Gaja – such as Costa Rossi – often outperform their counterparts from Barolo in the auction circuit.
 These two great winemakers may disagree about many things, but their combined brilliance has elevated Barbaresco to the ranks of ‘Grand Cru.’
-No longer an understudy, Barbaresco now elicits excitement, rather than apathy.
+No longer an understudy, Barbaresco now elicits excitement rather than apathy.